WilliamOna/staging-automation-primer-3-23/README.md

 You can find the link to the project we did together here: [PirateApp](https://github.com/WilliamOna/2wPirateServer2.1/tree/dev).
 Make sure that you are looking in the `dev` branch

 ## TDD using Jasmine and Protractor in an Angular application.
 Create a front end with Angular.
 Create the app using TDD with Jasmine.
 Also create E2E tests using protractor.
-You can see the project we did together here: [angular-ui](https://github.com/WilliamOna/angular-ui)
+You can see the project we did together here: [angular-ui](https://github.com/WilliamOna/angular-ui/tree/06-testing).
+Make sure that you are on the 06-testing branch.